BernieSumption/EasyDB/README.md

 Bear in mind that no other reads or writes can take place while the block is executing, so avoid time-consuming processing in the block.

-Genuine multiple reader single writer concurrency using SQLite's WAL mode is [on the roadmap](https://github.com/BernieSumption/EasyDB/issues/2) and PRs are welcome.
+Genuine multiple reader single writer concurrency using SQLite's WAL mode is [on the roadmap](https://github.com/BernieSumption/EasyDB/issues/2) and PRs are welcome or comment on the issue if this is important for you.

 ## Reasons not to use EasyDB

 Even in its first release, EasyDB is the best iOS database for _my_ needs.
 But your needs may be different.
 If you need any of these features _now_ then use a different database.
 Bear in mind that it's not hard to migrate from EasyDB to any other SQLite-based database as they all use the same data file format, so if you don't require these features now but think you might in the future, you can use EasyDB knowing that you're not locked in.

-**You want type-safety across the full SQL API.** EasyDB does not completely hide you from SQL.
+**You want a Swift interface to the full SQL API.** EasyDB does not completely hide you from SQL.
 Its philosophy is to provide a type-safe API for 90% of use cases and provide access to raw SQL so that you still have the full power of SQLite at your disposal.
-Personally I think that SQL is fine and your tests should catch any SQL syntax errors.
+Personally I think that writing SQL is fine and your tests should catch any SQL syntax errors.
 If you disagree, use SQLite.swift

 **You want an explicit schema, constraints and migrations.** EasyDB follows the schemaless document database philosophy.
 The application is responsible for enforcing data consistency, and the database operates as a high-performance but "dumb" data store.
 You write less code because there is no need to define a schema or write migrations to evolve your schema between application versions.
-But fans of schema-driven databases regard the schema definition as a kind of double-entry bookkeeping that helps you write reliable applications.
+But fans of schema-driven databases regard the schema definition as "good repetition" - a kind of double-entry bookkeeping that helps you write reliable applications.
 If you want to define an explicit schema, use GRDB.

 **You want to use advanced SQLite features.** EasyDB does not currently support the following features.
 There's no reason why it can't, it just doesn't yet:
   - _WAL mode:_ SQLite supports single-writer-multiple-reader concurrency via [WAL mode](https://www.sqlite.org/wal.html).
 Adding this to EasyDB is a high priority but for now EasyDB offers [thread safety but no concurrency](#concurrency-and-transactions).
 In fairness this is already better than Core Data which has neither concurrency nor thread safety.
   - _Change notification:_ SQLite can [notify you](https://sqlite.org/c3ref/update_hook.html) when your database is updated by another process.
 It is easy for your app to notify itself when it writes to the database, but if other processes may write to the same database file and you want to respond to those changes immediately, use GRDB.
-  - _full text search:_ EasyDB does not support full-text search with the [FTS4 module](https://www.sqlite.org/fts3.html).
   - _custom builds:_ EasyDB uses the system-provided SQLite and you can not provide your own build, e.g. to use extensions like [SQLCipher](https://www.zetetic.net/sqlcipher/) or) [SpatiaLite](https://www.gaia-gis.it/fossil/libspatialite/index).